What Is Worldliness?

 The Lost

-Additionally, in a narrower, theological sense, “world” can refer to that company of humanity that, by virtue of its unforgiven sins, remains estranged from the Creator (Is.
+Additionally, in a narrower, theological sense, “world” can refer to that company of humanity that, because of its unforgiven sins, remains estranged from the Creator (Isa.
 59:1-2; Eph.
 2:1).
 Of this unregenerate segment of the human family, Jesus declared the “world” hates both him and his followers (Jn.
 15:18).

 Carnal

-Finally, “world” may signify that which is worldly in its nature.
-It is the whole realm of “this-world” interests, involving things that are hollow, frail, and fleeting.
+Finally, “world” may signify a worldly nature.
+It is the whole realm of “this-world” interests involving things that are hollow, frail, and fleeting.

 “For all that is in the world, the lust of the flesh and the lust of the eyes and the vainglory of life, is not of the Father, but is of the world” (1 Jn.
 2:16).

-With these brief sketches behind us, let us now focus upon some of the basic traits of “worldliness”, as suggested above.
+With these brief sketches behind us, let us focus on some of the essential traits of “worldliness,” as suggested above.

 Worldliness

-The adjective form, kosmikos, is found only twice in the Greek New Testament.
-It is translated “worldly” both times in the King James Version.
-In the American Standard Version, it is rendered both “worldly,” and “of this world.”
+is found only twice in the Greek New Testament.
+It is translated as “worldly” both times in the King James Version and “of this world” in the American Standard Version.

-First, it is used of that which is material in nature, i.e., pertaining to the realm of the earth, thus “earthly.”
+First, it is used to describe what is material in nature, i.e., the realm of the earth, thus “earthly.”

 The writer of Hebrews employed the term to describe the tabernacle and the material implements that accompanied the Mosaic system.
 The first covenant had “ordinances of divine service and a worldly sanctuary” (Heb.
 9:1).

-Is it not a striking commentary on our age that so many today prefer the worldly arrangements of the old economy (e.g., a physical priesthood, the burning of incense, the noise of mechanical instruments, etc.), rather than the spiritual essence of the new order?
+Is it not a striking commentary on our age that many today prefer the worldly arrangements of the old economy (e.g., a physical priesthood, the burning of incense, the noise of mechanical instruments, etc.) rather than the spiritual essence of the new order?

 What Is Worldliness?

 Worldliness may be analyzed from several vantage points that share much in common.
-There is some practical overlapping of these expressions, but each is distinctive in its point of emphasis.
+Although these expressions have some practical overlap, each is distinctive in its point of emphasis.

 Flesh over Spirit

-Metaphorically, “flesh” can stand for the “worldly” side of life, hence is rendered as “worldly” in some of the newer translations.
+Metaphorically, “flesh” can stand for the “worldly” side of life; hence, it is rendered as “worldly” in some of the newer translations.
 Paul speaks of those Greeks who were “wise after the flesh” (1 Cor.
 1:26 ASV).
-The ESV translates it, “wise according to worldly standards.”
+The ESV translates it as “wise according to worldly standards.”

 Jude wrote of those who are “sensual” (Jude 19 ASV), while the ESV depicts them as “worldly people.”
 Living for the flesh is set in vivid contrast to serving in the Spirit (Rom.
 8:4; Gal.
 5:16ff; cf. also 1 Pet.
 2:11).